-After a presentation, the investment banks ask the investor for an indication of interest, based on the offering price range shown in the registration statement.
-The investment bank records the number of shares that each investor is willing to buy, which is called book-building.
-As the roadshow progresses, the investment bank's "book" shows how demand for the offering is building.
-Many IPOs are oversubscribed, with investors wishing to purchase more shares than are available.
-In such a case the investment bank will allocate shares to the investors.
-If demand is high enough, then sometimes they will increase the offering price.
-If demand is low, then they will either reduce the offering price or withdraw the IPO.
+If demand is high enough, the banks may increase the offering price; if demand is low, they will either reduce the offering price or withdraw the IPO.
 Sometimes low demand is specifically due to concern over the company's future prospects, but sometimes low demand is caused by a fall in the general stock market.
-Thus, the timing of the roadshow and offering date are very important.
+Thus, the timing of the roadshow and offering date are important.
 As the old saying goes, sometimes it is better to be lucky than good.